 The Masai Mara is home to the highest density of lion in Kenya and attracts millions of visitors every year.
 Other predators in the area include leopard, cheetah, spotted hyena, black-backed and side-striped jackal and the rarest of them all, the elusive African wild dog.

-Asilia has partnered with the Kenya Wildlife Trust (KWT) through Asilia Giving, to identify problems and solutions to help conserve and protect Kenya’s lion populations.
-KWT’s programs include predator conservation, community development and conservation education.
+Asilia has partnered with the Kenya Wildlife Trust (KWT) through Asilia Giving, to identify problems and find solutions to help conserve and protect Kenya’s lion populations.
+KWT’s programmes include predator conservation, community development and conservation education.
 The conservation education project aims to educate Kenya’s future generation of conservation leaders through scholarship offerings.
 As the saying goes, ”you cannot protect, what you do not understand”, therefore it is important to teach the next generations why it is vital to protect our wildlife.

 Where To Stay: Rekero Camp